neflem27/Heart-Disease-Project/README.md

 | stroke |1.437992   | 1 |

 # Model Limitations and Ways to Further Improve

-## Limitations
+## Limitations:

 * GLM tends to oversimplify without appropriate tuning of parameters.
-This led to a loss in significance once we used regsubsets to find the best predictors.
+This led to a loss in significance once we used variable selection to find the best predictors.
 * This classifier is sensitive to outliers.
 * Variables like Old Peak were hard to normalize due to the structure of the data.
 * The initial traning data was a bit small, less than 5000 obs.